Vonage Video API archiving lets you record, save and retrieve sessions.

 format.

 Individual stream archive containers are a capture of all the video and audio received by the archive server.
-This media is not processed, and therefore in most cases the container is not be suitable for direct playback.
+This media is not processed, and therefore in most cases the container is not suitable for direct playback.

 publishVideo